ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/noaa.md

 More precisely and according to the [origin of this data](https://github.com/awslabs/open-data-docs/tree/main/docs/noaa/noaa-ghcn):

 > GHCN-Daily is a dataset that contains daily observations over global land areas.
-It contains station-based measurements from land-based stations worldwide, about two thirds of which are for precipitation measurements only (Menne et al., 2012).
+It contains station-based measurements from land-based stations worldwide, about two-thirds of which are for precipitation measurements only (Menne et al., 2012).
 GHCN-Daily is a composite of climate records from numerous sources that were merged together and subjected to a common suite of quality assurance reviews (Durre et al., 2010).
 The archive includes the following meteorological elements:

     - Daily maximum temperature
     - Daily minimum temperature